Ahmed-hussien90/NewsApp/README.md

 ## features
 - get top , latest and trending News
 - search about news and filterby (language,sortedby,maxresults)
-- save news to local storage using room database
+- save news with local DB using room database

 ### libraries used :